 If you have to take a test, keep reading.
 Reading through your notes will help you learn the information as you sleep.
 Your brain can form connections between segments of information so things will seem more coherent the next morning.

 You should get an early start to your day.
 No need to wake up before sunrise, but if you are up by 7 am, you’ll be able to have breakfast and exercise to start your day off right.

 Take time to build friendships.
 However, there are numerous ways you can help with this.
 Some of them can be quite simple, such as arriving to your very first class early.
 This allows you to have a few moments to speak to your classmates before class.
 You never know, you may meet someone who will become a friend throughout your college experience.

 We hope that this article has been useful to you and helped you prepare to make the decisions necessary to attend college.
 Life will be full of more decisions in the future, and the choices you make now will change your life.
 You should be able to use this advice to do your best in school.

-It really doesn’t matter what your college major is your personal interest and potential job opportunities upon graduation are most likely the two reasons that influenced your decision… Nonetheless what you may not have considered though, is the reality that there are a lot of other aspects of life that will influence your success in life as a whole.
-Orrin Woodward,New York Times best-selling author is one of the foremost authority in balancing different areas of life in having strong, sustain, and fulfilled life.
-Orrin Woodward is also a co-founder of the LIFE business which teaches how to optimize the 8F’s of LIFE.
+It really doesn’t matter what your college major is passion and future job prospect are most likely the two reasons that influenced your decision… Nonetheless what you most likely haven’t thought about though, is the fact that there are many other factors that will influence your success in life as a whole.
+Orrin Woodward is one of the top authority in balancing different aspects of life in having strong, sustain, and fulfilled life.
+He is also one of the co-founders of the LIFE business which teaches how to optimize the 8F’s of LIFE.